na-na-hi/renget/archive/characterprovider.md

 - Descriptions of interactions/objects/labels.
 - User-centered narration.
 - Additions of silliness, sarcasm, and wittiness. (not always)
-- Longer novel-like responces (not always)
+- Longer novel-like responses (not always)
 - ~~Inclusion of telepathic squirrels for comic relief.~~

 >**Comment on feedback:** Many anons have directly messaged me about the significant improvements in storytelling and characterizing their characters.
 If given the option, I highly recommend using GPT instead of Claude.
-I understand that the 12+ versions of the Claude prompt can be confusing, so I suggest either version 10.1 (which focuses on inventiveness and interesting events) or version 12 (which has more inventiveness and fewer events).
+I understand that the 12+ versions of the Claude prompt can be confusing, so I suggest either version 10.1 (which focuses on inventiveness and interesting events) or version 12 (which has more inventiveness and fewer events), or trying GPT prompts on Claude, they are better defined.
 The recommended versions are marked with a star.
 The reason for so many versions is because of experimentation and many anons requesting to try out every version and subversion to provide feedback.
 I am grateful for the constant feedback and suggestions from several anons on improving the prompts.

 ######
 - - -